kvakvs/gluonvm1/blogpost1.md

 ## What is done?

-Status on 1st of November: the project was able to read multiple BEAM files and run most of code in `lists` module, some simple demos, was able to run and return result from famous ring example (spawn multiple processes and chain send/receive a number).
+Status on 1st of November the project was able to:
+* Read multiple BEAM files and run most of code in `lists` module, some simple demos.
+* Run and return result from famous ring example (spawn multiple processes and chain send/receive a number).
+* Switch between multiple processes, handle mailboxes.
+* Pattern-match on functions.
+* Manipulate lists, tuples, use list comprehensions, do simple math.
+* Handle lambdas and function objects in a way that made sense.

-Currently slowly making my way to be able to enter and run otp_ring0 (init entry point for OTP and to get to the shell).
+Currently working on the ability to enter and run otp_ring0 (entry point for OTP and to getting to the shell).

-## When is it ready?
+When is it ready you may ask?
 The work is in progress.
 Several months ahead, to say least.
 This is a hobby project, so basically it is done when it is done (or I start working full time on it and then it's ready much faster).

-### TODO
+## TODO and improvements

 * GC, this is coming soon.
 I am using "The garbage collection handbook" from 2012.
 * Ports, sockets, file access for Erlang code, io in general